 French couture designer Christian Dior was the first to use this term in his 1955 spring collection.
 However, it was Dior’s successor, Yves Saint Laurent, with his 1958 spring collection that featured dresses that flared from a fitted shoulder line.

-The fluted hem and fitted bodice is the mermaid’s distinctive feature.
+The fluted hem and fitted bodice is the distinctive feature of the this silhouette.
 That is, the style of the dress fits closely to the body through the torso and hips, then fishtails out in a flare to the floor.
-This is why it is also referred to as the fishtail silhouette.
+This is why the mermaid style is also referred to as the fishtail silhouette.

-Mermaid dresses are often strapless although there is no universal rule on this silhouette’s details around the neckline.
+- Mermaid wedding dresses are often strapless although there is no universal rule on this silhouette’s details around the neckline.

-If you have a classic hourglass figure, the mermaid silhouette is one to accentuate your chest and butt.
+- If you have a classic hourglass figure, try this on in-store to see if you like the accentuation of your chest and butt.

 3. Trumpet Silhouette

-Consider the trumpet dress as a variation of the mermaid where it flairs just below the hip instead of below the knee.
-Similar to mermaid wedding dresses, trumpet is body-hugging at all the right places.
+The trumpet cut flairs just below the hip instead of below the knee.
+Similar to mermaid, the trumpet silhouette is body-hugging at all the right places.

 A sheath wedding dress skims the body and falls straight to the floor below the hips.
-Also referred to as a column dress, it is a slim-fitting gown with a straight narrow shape.
-It is a sleek and modern choice.
-Add lace, beading or keep it minimalist.
-You can add drama by incorporating a cathedral length veil.
+Also referred to as a column dress, sheath tend to be slim-fitting gowns with a straight narrow shape.

 The ball gown has a fitted bodice and a wide and full skirt.
 Considered as one of the most classic styles, the wide and full skirt is often achieved using layers of tulle.